 Director of UK System Operator, National Grid

 Marcus leads National Grid’s work on the future of energy.
-He is responsible for developing long-term supply and demand scenarios for electricity and gas, defining future balancing needs and analysis to support Electricity Market Reform.
-Working closely with industry stakeholders and government, this work plays a key role in predicting and shaping the GB energy landscape.
+He is responsible for developing long term supply and demand scenarios for electricity and gas that underpin National Grid’s and the energy industry’s medium and long term planning.
+He is responsible for assessing future generation requirements and capacity required in National Grid’s role as the delivery body for Electricity Market Reform.
+Working closely with industry stakeholders and government, he plays a key role in predicting and shaping the GB energy landscape.
 He has two decades of experience in electricity and gas networks, within National Grid.

 Full accessibility information is available.